HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

-_Please consider to Star this repository (requires an [GitHub account](https://github.com/join/)) if you find this information helpful.
+_Please consider to Star this repository (requires a [GitHub account](https://github.com/join/)) if you find this information helpful.
 Even more helpful would be if you report your setup in an [Issue](https://github.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/issues).
 Then we can also get a sense on how common this problem is among Windows 10 users._

 # Thinkpad X1 Windows 10 Middle Mouse Button Issue